Saint Jane Frances de Chantal

 Jane’s husband was killed after seven years of marriage, and she sank into deep dejection for four months at her family home.
 Her father-in-law threatened to disinherit her children if she did not return to his home.
 He was then 75, vain, fierce, and extravagant.
 Jane Frances managed to remain cheerful in spite of him and his insolent housekeeper.

-After three years, Francis told her of his plan to found an institute of women which would be a haven for those whose health, age, or other considerations barred them from entering the already established communities.
+After three years, Francis told Jane of his plan to found an institute of women that would be a haven for those whose health, age, or other considerations barred them from entering the already established communities.
 There would be no cloister, and they would be free to undertake spiritual and corporal works of mercy.
-They were primarily intended to exemplify the virtues of Mary at the Visitation (hence their name, the Visitation nuns): humility and meekness.
+They were primarily intended to exemplify the virtues of Mary at the Visitation–hence their name the Visitation nuns–humility and meekness.

 The usual opposition to women in active ministry arose and Francis de Sales was obliged to make it a cloistered community following the Rule of Saint Augustine.
 Francis wrote his famous Treatise on the Love of God for them.
-The congregation (three women) began when Jane Frances was 45.
+The congregation consisting of three women began when Jane Frances was 45.
 She underwent great sufferings: Francis de Sales died; her son was killed; a plague ravaged France; her daughter-in-law and son-in-law died.
-She encouraged the local authorities to make great efforts for the victims of the plague and she put all her convent’s resources at the disposal of the sick.
+She encouraged the local authorities to make great efforts for the victims of the plague, and she put all her convent’s resources at the disposal of the sick.

-During a part of her religious life, she had to undergo great trials of the spirit—interior anguish, darkness, and spiritual dryness.
+During a part of her religious life, Jane Frances had to undergo great trials of the spirit—interior anguish, darkness, and spiritual dryness.
 She died while on a visitation of convents of the community.